mathworks/jupyter-matlab-proxy/README.md

 This package supports both Jupyter Notebook and JupyterLab.
 Some capabilities are limited to the JupyterLab interface.

 **Note on JupyterLab 4:**
-Features such as tab completion and syntax highlighting are available in JupyterLab 3, but not yet supported in JupyterLab 4.
+Features such as auto-indentation and syntax highlighting are available in JupyterLab 3, but not yet supported in JupyterLab 4.

 This package is under active development.
 To report any issues or suggestions, see the [Feedback](#feedback) section.